What happened?

-This event takes place in Brussels and is also available to a wider audience via livestream.
-Follow us on Twitter, LinkedIn or Instagram, and join the #SustainableLivelihoodsSummit discussion!
+This event took place in Brussels and is also available to a wider audience via livestream.
+Follow us on Twitter, LinkedIn or Instagram, and join the #SustainableLivelihoodsSummit discussion

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.